snu-sf-class/swpp202201/README.md

 - Apr.
 15: Each team will introduce themselves for 3~5 minutes (https://github.com/snu-sf-class/swpp202201/issues/43)
 - Apr.
 19: [SWPP assembly specification](project/asmspec.pdf) is updated: await instruction is removed.
 - Apr.
 20: [SWPP assembly specification](project/asmspec.pdf) is updated: some deprecated descriptions are removed, and return value is added for incr/decr instructions.
+- Apr.
+22: [SWPP project document](project/project.pdf) is updated: the entire project schedule has been postponed one week.

 ## Assignments